psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 That Heaven might be thy place of rest.

 CXXV.
-Patrick : Thou shalt of bread have quite thy fill
+Patrick: Thou shalt of bread have quite thy fill
 And drink at will, O ancient bard !
 Dear to me thy pleasant tale !
 It ne'er can fail to win regard.